ava-labs/hypersdk/README.md

 * Use pre-specified state keys to process transactions in parallel (txs with no overlap can be processed at the same time, create conflict sets on-the-fly instead of before execution)
-* Add a WASM runtime module to allow developers to embed smart contract functionality in their hypervms
-* Overhaul streaming RPC (properly heartbeat and close connections)
-* Implement concurrent state pre-fetching in `chain/processor` (blocked on `x/merkledb` locking improvements)
 * Create an embedded explorer and wallet that is compatible with any hypervm
 * Add support for Fixed-Fee Accounts (pay set unit price no matter what)
-* Add a state processing loop that always prioritizes access by `Verify` and `Build` over handing `Gossip` and `Submit` requests (can cause starvation of consensus process under load)
-* Pre-fetch state during block production loop (currently 30-40% slower than normal execution)
 * Use a memory arena (pre-allocated memory) to avoid needing to dynamically allocate memory during block  and transaction parsing
 * Add a module that does Data Availability sampling on top of the networking